Black Shading CalibrationOctober 24, 2014

 Noise in any digital image is the result of both “fixed pattern” and random noise.
 The former is caused by persistent variations in light sensitivity between pixels, whereas the latter is caused by thermal fluctuation, photon arrival statistics, and other non-repeatable sources.
 Everything else being equal, fixed pattern noise is therefore the same for every image, whereas random noise is not.

-Note: above examples are extreme cases from early DSLR and compact camera models, shown at 200%.
+Note: The above examples are extreme cases from early DSLR and compact camera models, shown at 200%.
 Actual results will be far more subtle, and will depend on specific shooting conditions and camera settings.
 Fixed pattern noise also varies more in appearance than does random noise; above image is just one example.

 WHEN TO APPLY